- Teaches students:

-I look forward to sharing my experiences and knowledge with you.
-I'm a teacher, voice therapist, jazz vocalist, pianist, composer and lyricist with a conservatory degree in jazz voice from Manhattan School of Music.
-I have advanced, private studies with prominent, NYC jazz piano, music theory and songwriting instructors.
-I received my Master of Science degree from Boston University/Sargent College in speech-language pathology with clinical training in voice therapy.
+I look forward to getting to know you and sharing my experiences and knowledge with you.
+I'm a teacher, voice therapist, jazz vocalist, pianist, composer and lyricist.
+My background also includes training in NYC with prominent jazz and songwriting instructors.
+I received my undergrad conservatory degree in jazz voice from Manhattan School of Music and my Master of Science degree from Boston University/Sargent College in speech-language pathology with clinical training in voice therapy.